home-assistant/home-assistant.io/source/_integrations/environment_canada.markdown

 - The platform automatically determines which weather station to use based on the system's latitude/longitude settings.
 For greater precision, it is also possible to specify either:
     - A specific station code of the form `AB/s0000123` based on those listed in [this CSV file](http://dd.weatheroffice.ec.gc.ca/citypage_weather/docs/site_list_towns_en.csv), or
     - A specific latitude/longitude
-- In the case of multiple alerts in the same category, the titles and details of each are concatenated together with a pipe (`|`) separator.
+- In the case of multiple alerts in the same category, the titles of each are concatenated together with a pipe (`|`) separator.

 {% configuration %}
 latitude: